graphery/grapper-doc/src/reference/data.md

 ## Data helpers

-When `data` is an array, Graphane adds helper functions to quickly perform operations and calculations on the data.
+When `data` is an array, Grapper adds helper functions to quickly perform operations and calculations on the data.
 These helpers are accessible as `data.$sum()`, `data.$min()`, and so on.
 These helpers are accessible in the data object both in the template and in the `function data()`.